What Started it All

 I Got Fired

-In less than a few hours the entire Editorial Department restructured?
+In less than a few hours, the entire Editorial Department restructured?
+(Are you kidding me?)

 I needled him:

-• Why was I given mere hours to decide?
+- Why did you give me mere hours to decide?

 The answer was short and sweet, cutthroat and brutal.
 “I’m sorry about that, but I really don’t have to answer those questions.”

 That was it.
-With two cold shakes of a lamb’s tail, I was unceremoniously put out to pasture; me, and my ten years of dedicated service.
+With two cold shakes of a lamb’s tail, they unceremoniously put out to pasture, me and my ten years of dedicated service.
 There’s more to the story and my subsequent ordeal, but it’s full of melodrama, and who needs that?

 The point is, today I thank the man for that telephone call.

-Well, I thank God, not him.
-I could still think of a few choice words for him.
+Well, I thank God, not that man.
+Even though I know I should let it go, and I mostly have, I could still think of a few choice words for what’s his face.
 Why?
-Because I’m a Red-Blooded American Woman, that’s why!
-But, rest assured, I’m working through my foibles.
+Because I’m a red-blooded American woman, that’s why!
+But, rest assured, I’m working through my foibles, and I hardly remember what’s his face anymore.

-All joking aside, looking back, although I loved that job, I knew its moment had come and gone.
+All joking aside, looking back, although I loved that job, I knew its moment had come and gone long before they let me go.
 I’d been whining to my husband for years that I needed to find something new, that I had to jump onto the next evolutionary stepping stone, THAT I WANTED TO WRITE FOR GOODNESS SAKE!
-But I was too chicken-shit to do anything about it.
+But I was too chicken-sh*t to do anything about it.

 PUSH!